shaefelinger/codepedia/src/CSS/typography.md

 }
 ```

-We add a format for each file to specify which font to use.
+Add a format for each file to specify which font to use.

 - Different browsers support different font types, so providing multiple font file options will support more browsers.
 - As of now .woff2 appears to be the way of the future -> greatly reduced file sizes and improved performance, but many browsers still don’t support it.